tezos/tezos-mirror/docs/developer/proposal_testing.rst

     "spendable": "696e69746564"
   }

 Observe that while the value in json format above shows a ``big_map`` field that is empty (i.e. ``"big_map": [],``), the low-level representation of the same value reveals that the field containing such an empty ``big_map`` is not stored at all.

 Anatomy of migration code
 -------------------------

-The migration code is triggered in ``init_storage.ml:prepare_first_block``, so that method is the entry point to start reading it.
+The migration code is triggered in ``init_storage.ml:prepare_first_block``, so that function is the entry point to start reading it.
 Notice that constants are migrated in ``raw_context.ml:prepare_first_block``, which takes a ``Context.t`` and returns a ``Raw_context.t`` containing the new constants.
 Migrating other data can usually be done by manipulating the ``Raw_context.t``, and such code should be placed in the match case ``Alpha_previous`` of ``init_storage.ml:prepare_first_block``.

 Conversion of data structures from the previous protocol are typically found in ``storage.ml,i``, which may involve the functors in ``storage_functors.ml,i``.
 Each migration is very custom, but there are two recurring schemas that emerged over time.

 For high-level changes, the interface offered by the ``storage_functors`` is usually expressive enough.
-The migration would copy the code to read the data structures in the previous version and simply rename it by adding a suffix with the previous version number (in our example above where we are migrating to version ``007``, the indentifiers in the old code would be renamed by appending the suffix ``_006`` to them).
+The migration would copy the code to read the data structures in the previous version and simply rename it by adding a suffix with the previous version number (in our example above where we are migrating to version ``007``, the identifiers in the old code would be renamed by appending the suffix ``_006`` to them).
 The values are then written using the code for the data structures of the current protocol, thus performing the migration.
 The last step in the migration would be to manually remove any remaining code with a suffix corresponding to the previous version (``_006`` in our example).

 Some migrations may requires to break the interface offered by the ``storage_functors``, and to modify the file ``raw_context.mli`` directly.
 In this case we usually `copy` the data to a temporary path, perform the conversion, and then `recursively remove` the temporary path.